csc-training/summerschool/gpu/docs/01-introduction-new.md

 ```

 - Used internally by NVCC compiler
-- Can be written directly
+- Don't write by hand, unless you know you need to

-# How to Use a GPU: Assembly-like languages -- HSAIL
+# How (NOT) to Use a GPU: Assembly-like languages -- HSAIL

 HSAIL – Heterogeneous System Architecture Intermediate Language